 Taxis in Bucharest

 Taxi services in Bucharest vary, as do their driving standards.
-They can be a quick way of getting around, but this depends on traffic, which is exceptionally bad during rush hours.
-A taxi is a good option once the daily bus service has stopped, however.
+They can be a quick way of getting around, but this depends on traffic, which is terrible during rush hours.
+However, a taxi is a good option once the daily bus service has stopped.

 When using a taxi, always check the price on the side of the vehicle.
 Once in, check that the meter shows the same rate and ensure the driver has switched it on.
 Taxi drivers in Bucharest are infamous for overcharging foreigners.
 Expats unsure of how to pronounce their destination should have it written down on a piece of paper.

 Some rideshare and taxi service apps operate in Bucharest.
 Local apps include Star Taxi, while Uber and Bolt are also available.
-These are often cheaper than a regular taxi, make the language barrier easier to overcome and have the added bonus of displaying the fare beforehand.
+These are often cheaper than regular taxis, make the language barrier easier to overcome, and offer the added bonus of displaying the fare beforehand.

 Driving in Bucharest

-Driving in Bucharest is not recommended unless an expat wants to travel around Romania for sightseeing.
+Driving in Bucharest is not recommended unless you want to explore the surrounding areas.
 The roads are in poor condition, and driving can be a harrowing experience.
-That said, public transport doesn't cover some parts of Bucharest, making a car necessary.
+That said, public transport doesn’t cover some parts of Bucharest, which makes a car necessary.

 Bucharest’s road infrastructure wasn’t designed to cater for the number of cars operating in the city.
 While it may be quicker to get somewhere by driving, finding parking in Bucharest can be challenging, and drivers often park where they like with little intervention by the police.
 Traffic in the city is also horrendous during rush hours.

-Licencing regulations for expats depend on nationality.
+Licensing regulations for expats depend on their nationality.
 Expats can use EU driving licences in Romania until expiry.
-In contrast, non-EU drivers need an International Driver's Permit (IDP), which they can use for up to six months before it needs to be replaced by a local licence.
+In contrast, non-EU drivers need an International Driver’s Permit (IDP), which they can use for up to one year before it needs to be replaced by a local licence.
 The same applies to UK licences.

 Expat Health Insurance